katyky14/katyky14/README.md

 In the bootcamp I got to learn two languages Javascript and Python.
 I also learned some frameworks and databases like React, Redux, Flask, Sequelize, PostgresSQL, SQLAlchemy.
 With these knowledeges I was able to build three full-stack clone projects Airbnb, Etsy and Yelp.

 There is a long way for me to become a good developer, but I have loved the challenges and the logic behind every code.
 It has been a journey full of joy and frustation.
-It is journey that I want to embrace for a good amount of my life.
+It is journey that I to continue to explore bringing a better online world with my skills and my persona.

 ### Languages